taaha/mcp-on-vercel/README.md

-# Remote Serverles MCP Servers
+# Remote Serverless MCP Servers

 You want to run a remote MCP server, but you don't want to host or pay for a server.
 Well you're in luck, you can use the Vercel Hobby Tier to run it for free.